数据代理

 Note

 Understanding the best practices of prompt engineering is crucial.
-AI can be sensitive to the prompts it receives, and the construction of prompts can affect AI's understanding and output.
+AI may be sensitive to the prompts it receives, and the construction of prompts can affect AI's understanding and output.
 The characteristics of prompts are as follows:

 - Clear and specific